• Skip to primary navigation

 Why is a cross cut into the top of the bread before baking?

-It's been told that the cross in the Irish Soda Bread wards off evil.
+My Granny always said the cross in the center of the Irish Soda Bread made before baking wards off evil.

-I don't have buttermilk, what can I substitute?
+I don't have buttermilk.
+What can I substitute?

-To substitute buttermilk, for every cup of buttermilk use 1 cup of milk of choice and 1 Tablespoon of white vinegar.
+To substitute buttermilk, for every cup of buttermilk, use 1 cup of milk of choice and 1 Tablespoon of white vinegar.

-Whisk together and let it sit on the counter for about 5-10 minutes before adding to your recipe.
+Whisk together, and let it sit on the counter for about 5-10 minutes before adding to your recipe.

-I love any comments or questions, please feel free to leave them below.
+I love any comments or questions.
+Please feel free to leave them below!

 Thank you for your continued support.
 I am forever grateful.